 Let the Decluttering Scavenger hunt begin!
 Pop back in with your successes or challenges!
 How many items were you able to check off of your list?

-If you signed up for the 2020 Declutter Challenge, you received a link to the PDF in your email inbox.
-If you didn’t sign up for the challenge, but still want the Bedroom and Bathroom Declutter Checklist, you can grab it in the Subscriber Benefits Library, where all of the checklists will eventually land.
+If you signed up for the Declutter Challenge, you received a link to the PDF in your email inbox.
+If you didn’t sign up for the challenge but still want the Bedroom and Bathroom Declutter Checklist, you can grab it in the Subscriber Benefits Library, where all of the checklists will eventually land.
 Or, you can click the button below to subscribe to the Declutter Challenge.
-You can join the challenge at any time and will receive one email a week for 6 weeks with each of the 6 checklists.
+You can join the challenge at any time and receive one weekly email for 7 weeks with 6 checklists.